 The Mindset of a Winner

-You probably don’t live on the battlefield and you probably hopefully will never need to see combat (although this book will ensure that you are ready in case you ever do).
+You probably don’t live on the battlefield and you probably hopefully will never need to see combat.

 But there are plenty of ways that the warrior mindset will apply in your day-to-day life as well and plenty of opportunities to demonstrate what it takes to be a warrior.